 Controllable power purchases are those which are based on "specific life of unit" power purchase agreements, with a known power generation source.
-The key emissions factors, sources, and calculations that Entergy used to quantify the emissions associated with its controllable power purchases in the 2022 GHG inventory were checked.
-This source comprised approximately 4.0% of the total Entergy 2022 GHG Assertion.
+The key emissions factors, sources, and calculations that Entergy used to quantify the emissions associated with its controllable power purchases in the 2023 GHG inventory were checked.
+This source comprised approximately 4.3% of the total Entergy 2023 GHG Assertion.

-Raw data outlining daily (and monthly) purchased power by Entergy operating company and counterparty/long-term contract for 2022 was provided by the Power Trading group and cross-checked against the TRADES database containing controllable purchased power for 2022, as well as the Entergy GHG inventory spreadsheets.
-They were checked for correct application of plant-specific emissions factors from EPA's eGRID database (January 2023 release for year-2021 data).
+Raw data outlining purchased power by Entergy operating company and counterparty/long-term contract for 2023 was provided by the Power Trading group and cross-checked against the TRADES database containing controllable purchased power for 2023, as well as the Entergy GHG inventory spreadsheets.
+They were checked for correct application of plant-specific emissions factors from EPA's eGRID database (January 2024 release for year-2022 data).